forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 ### Server mode with Web UI

-To start the jar in server mode and use the web UI to upload open a console and enter the following command:
+Unzip datasetutils.zip to a local folder. the To start the jar in server mode:

-    java -jar datasetutil-<version>.jar --server true
+**Windows**: Double click on run.bat

+**Mac**: Press CTRL+Click on run.command, for more info refer to  https://support.apple.com/kb/PH14369?locale=en_US

 ### Console Mode